Minimum Age Required as on 31 March of the year of Admission.

-The Headmaster's decision is final in all matters related to promotion.
+The Principal's decision is final in all matters related to promotion.

 Use or attempt to use unfair means in any examination will lead to strict disciplinary action.
 Repetition of such offence may result in expulsion from the school.
 Use or attempt to use unfair means in any examinations, will result the student being awarded ZERO in the subject as applicable both for the internal assessment and the examination.
 This is in addition to any disciplinary action taken by the school depending on the circumstances.